daytonn/rails_jskit/README.md

 });
 ```

-The `all` method is automatically wired to the `controller:application:all` event, which is automatically triggered on each page via the `<%= jskit %>` snippet.
+The `all` method is automatically wired to the `controller:application:all` event, which is triggered on each page via the `<%= jskit %>` snippet.
 You now have a simple, testable controller to define behavior in your application.

 All other controllers are defined in the same way, the only difference is that your other controllers will have actions defined.
 Assuming you have a `Posts` controller in ruby, whose index action needs a bit of JavaScript to spice up the template.
 You would simply create a corresponding `Posts` controller in `app/assets/javascripts/posts_controller.js`: